The rate of escape of the most visited site of Brownian motion: Preliminaries

-where $X_t\ge 0$ a.s.\ for each $t$ and $W$ is a one-dimensional Brownian motion.
-A $BES(3)$ process $Z_t$, a Bessel process of order 3 started at $x\ge 0$, is the process that is equal to the modulus of a 3-dimensional Brownian motion started at a point $y$ with $|y|=x$.
-When $x>0$, $Z$ is the unique solution to the stochastic differential equation
+where $X_t\ge 0$ a.s.\ for each $t$ and $W$ is a one-dimensional Brownian motion with filtration $\{\sF_t\}$.
+When $X_t$ hits 0, which it does almost surely, it then stays there forever. $X$ has a scaling property: for $r>0$ and $X$ is started at $x$, the process $\frac1{r}X_t$ has the same law as the process $X_{t/r}$ started at $x/r$.
+If $Y_t$ is the nonnegative square root of $X_t$ and $x>0$, then $Y$ is the unique solution to the stochastic differential equation